Machine Data Collection

 What Is Machine Data Collection?

-Machine data collection is the process of collecting information about machine operations.
+Machine data collection is the process of collecting information about machine health and operations.
 The collected data may be analyzed to improve manufacturing processes, increase efficiency, and make improvements.

 You can use this type of software for any machine with an embedded controller or PLC (programmable logic controller).
-This includes CNC machines like laser cutters, 3D printers, mills, lathes, etc.
+This includes CNC machines like laser cutters, 3D printers, machining centers, turning centers, grinders, etc.

-At Freedom, we understand the value of CNC machine data collection.
+At Freedom AI, we understand the value of CNC machine data collection.
 We help manufacturers improve their manufacturing processes and increase efficiency.

-We offer a top-of-the-line machine monitoring and data collection software platform for collecting device information, analyzing it in real-time with our cloud-based analytics tools, and storing it securely.
+We offer a top-of-the-line machine monitoring and data collection and analytics software platform for collecting device information, analyzing it in real-time with our cloud-based analytics tools, and storing it securely.